 The school has systems in place for children to complain and/or confidently report their concerns, including any form of abuse or neglect, including child-on-child abuse, and know that their concerns will be treated seriously.
+All children understand that all staff will take their concerns seriously and take action.
 They know there is no limit to which member of staff they speak to.
 Posters around school are a clear reminder of this.
-They may also use the worry box to communicate their concerns.